 Technologies allowing automatic target engagement are tactfully described in the report as ‘a revolution in the roles of humans in air warfare’.
 Assuredly, this will be a revolution not only on the battlefield, but also in many offices where lawyers will have to deal with the consequences of automated warfare.

 Fortunately, these future drones will have little resemblance with cold-blooded science-fiction killer robots.
+Many people are looking to more domestic uses for the devices, such as the drdrone.ca models being used for policing.
 The report reassuringly states that

 “commanders must retain the ability to refine the level of autonomy the systems will be granted by mission type, and in some cases by mission phase, just as they set rules of engagement for the personnel under their command today.
 The trust required for increased autonomy of systems will be developed incrementally.
 The systems’ programming will be based on human intent, with humans monitoring the execution of operations and retaining the ability to override the system or change the level of autonomy instantaneously during the mission.”